-- Speech-language assessment: A specialist called a speech-language pathologist tests the person's ability to speak and read.
+- Speech-language assessment is used by a specialist to test the ability to speak and read.

 How is aphasia treated?

 Some people recover without treatment.
-Medicines or surgery may be needed to treat the initial brain injury.
+Medicines or surgery may be needed to treat the brain injury.
 These treatments may also improve aphasia.
 Most people with aphasia need speech-language therapy.
-The person may be frustrated when he tries to communicate.
-Speech-language therapy can teach him to speak slowly, use simple sentences, and avoid background noise.
+Speech-language therapy can help with exercises to improve communication.
+Ask for more information on aphasia exercises.

 - National Aphasia Association